-The concept of a Global Virus Network (GVN) began back in the 1980's when Dr. Robert Gallo realized that virtually no working virologists had a global directive for researching the cause of AIDS during the earliest years of the epidemic.
-Conversely, important groups such as the World Health Organization which did have a global mandate for combatting the new disease had virtually no resident expertise in human immunodeficiency virus (HIV) that Dr. Gallo and his colleagues subsequently shown to be the cause of AIDS.
-Examining the history of other great epidemics of the 20th century, Influenza and Polio reveal similar disconnects between available expertise and the urgent public need to identify causation and prevention modes.
+The concept of a Global Virus Network (GVN) began back in the 1980s when a small group of virologists realized that virtually no working virologists had a global directive for researching the cause of AIDS during the earliest years of the epidemic.
+Conversely, important groups such as the World Health Organization, which did have a global mandate for combatting the new disease, had virtually no resident expertise in the kind of virus that was subsequently shown to be the cause of AIDS, namely, a retrovirus.
+Examining the history of other great epidemics of the 20th century, Influenza and Polio, reveals similar disconnects between available expertise and the urgent public need to identify causation and prevention modes.

-In March, 2011 thirty of the world's leading virologists gathered in Washington, DC to pledge their support for a coalition of virology institutions worldwide, poised to act in times of viral outbreaks and committed to advancing knowledge on human pathogenic viruses.
+In March 2011, thirty of the world's leading virologists gathered in Washington, DC to pledge their support for a coalition of virology institutions worldwide, poised to act in times of viral outbreaks and committed to advancing knowledge on human pathogenic viruses.
 The Global Virus Network is that outcome.